Title

 Ricardo O. Trinidad, Jr., an engineer, was found guilty of simple negligence for failing to verify workers' attendance, relying solely on a subordinate's logbook.
 The Supreme Court reduced his penalty to a two-month suspension without pay.

-The Court of Appeals affirmed the Ombudsman, holding that the workers maintained DTRs in all three agencies and that Ricardo, in his capacity as inspector of the Oyster Program, approved those DTRs.
-The CA found his exclusive reliance on the subordinate’s logbook amounted to gross negligence and denied reconsideration.
+Ricardo appealed to the Court of Appeals in CA-G.R.
+SP No. 142793.
+The Court of Appeals affirmed the Ombudsman’s decision on June 28, 2016.
+The CA found that the workers had DTRs in all three government agencies and that Ricardo, by virtue of his designation as inspector of the Oyster Program, approved those DTRs.
+The CA concluded that Ricardo’s sole reliance on the subordinate’s logbook in signing the DTRs amounted to gross negligence.
+A motion for reconsideration was denied.

-The Court reiterated that it is generally not a trier of facts in Rule 45 petitions and that its review is normally confined to questions of law.
-The recognized exceptions permitting factual reexamination were considered but found inapplicable; the Court therefore accepted the factual finding that Ricardo relied solely on the subordinate’s logbook and confined its inquiry to the legal characterization of that conduct.
+The Supreme Court observed that the petition invoked Rule 45, Rules of Court.
+The Court reiterated that it is generally not a trier of facts and that review under Rule 45 is ordinarily confined to errors of law.
+The Court acknowledged recognized exceptions to that limitation as outlined in Navaja v.
+Hon. de Castro, but found none applicable here.
+Consequently, the Court accepted the factual finding that Ricardo relied solely on his subordinate’s logbook.

 ...continue reading